12shrubi/tic-tac-toe/README.md

 # tic-tac-toe
-Created an app tic-tac-tie using html/css and javascript.
+Created an app tic-tac-toe using html/css and javascript.